Who are the STEAM TAC specialists?

 STEAM TAC specialists are master teachers with decades of experience in leading hands-on STEAM experiences.
 Their unique backgrounds, teaching styles and areas of expertise dovetail to bring creative, engaging STEAM content into classroom teaching.

-How long is a STEAM TAC middle school immersion?
+Meet the TeamHow long is a STEAM TAC middle school immersion?

-Classroom immersions are designed to be an experience that fully engages the participating classroom teacher and students in STEAM learning, therefore the STEAM TAC immersion offers a three-part experience which includes:
+Classroom immersions are designed to be an experience that fully engages the participating classroom teacher and students in STEAM learning; therefore, the STEAM TAC immersion offers a three-part experience, which includes:

-- A pre-visit presentation (15-30 minutes).
+- A pre-visit presentation (one to two class periods).

 How long is a STEAM TAC high school immersion?

-Classroom immersions are designed to be an experience that fully engages the participating classroom teacher and students in STEAM learning, therefore the STEAM TAC immersion offers a three-part experience which includes:
+Classroom immersions are designed to be an experience that fully engages the participating classroom teacher and students in STEAM learning; therefore, the STEAM TAC immersion offers a three-part experience, which includes:

-- A pre-visit presentation (approximately 45 minutes).
+- A pre-visit presentation (approximately 45-90 minutes).

 - An in-person, hands-on STEAM lesson (a 90-minute lesson, given over two consecutive school days or one school day for block periods).